jparrett/kickstarter-analysis/Written_Report_Template.md

 # Analysis of Crowdfunding Campaigns

 ## Overview of Project
-This project will provide additional information to the Playwright Louise to help to continue her crowdfunding success.
+This project will provide additional information to the playwright Louise to help continue her crowdfunding success.
 ### Purpose
 The purpose of this project is to analyze how different campaigns fared in relation to their launch dates and their funding goals.
 Specifically, looking at campaigns with a theater focus by month and campaigns with a play subcategory by range of funding goals.
 ## Analysis and Challenges